MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 This group policy and can be managed via Cloud Policy.
 It can also be deployed as a Registry Key.

-The policy functionality can be used in Current Channel Version 2406 (Build 16.0.17830.20138).
-We expect it to become available in the Monthly Enterprise Channel in September 2024.
+You can use the policy functionality in Current Channel Version 2406 (Build 16.0.17830.20138).
+We expect it to become available in Monthly Enterprise Channel in September 2024.

 #### Policy Details: